 - Medical professionals who work with catastrophically injured persons: In birth injury claims it is common to get advice from medical specialists who treat patients with cerebral palsy.
-For example, neurologists (physicians who specialize in treating injuries to the brain) and/or physiatrists (who treat a wide variety of medical conditions effecting the brain, spinal cord, nerves, bones, joints, ligaments, muscles and tendons).
+For example, neurologists (physicians who specialize in treating injuries to the brain) and/or physiatrists (who treat a wide variety of medical conditions affecting the brain, spinal cord, nerves, bones, joints, ligaments, muscles, and tendons).

 - Epidemiologists: Epidemiology is the field of medicine that deals with the incidence, distribution, and control of disease and other factors that impact health and life expectancy.

 As a starting point, lawyers representing children who have suffered birth injuries generally begin with a presumption that the child, had he or she been born without injury, would have lived to at least the average life expectancy of other Canadians with similar demographic characteristics.

 Then the birth injury lawyer typically retains one or more medical specialists experienced in treating patients with cerebral palsy (or similar injuries) to determine if the child suffers from any injuries that may decrease their projected life expectancy.